mnafees88/kubernetes/kubernetes-installation.md

 # UBUNTU
 step 1 to disabled swap memory (because Kubernetes relies on predictable memory usage so that Kubernetes should have actual memory )

-1.sudo swapoff -a
+1. sudo swapoff -a
-2.sed -i '/swap/d' /etc/fstab
+2. sed -i '/swap/d' /etc/fstab

 # Update Ubuntu